formats back

 Neither side suffers

-There is a reason that the Supreme Court avoids tackling cases of partisan gerrymandering; it aids both Republicans and Democrats, and preserves order in our government.
+There is a reason that the Supreme Court has, until recent years, avoided tackling cases of partisan gerrymandering; it aids both Republicans and Democrats, and preserves order in our government.
 Both parties have access to technology that allows them to reorganize districts in a way which gives themselves a competitive advantage, leading neither party towards political setback.
 Additionally, fewer competitive races is beneficial for everyone, as it means less need for staff and fundraising.
 A number of analyses show that anyone can take more seats in the House when they gerrymander; the point of democracy is that people elect other people to represent and promote their causes in any legitimate way possible.
 Gerrymandering is legitimate, and if everyone can use it equally – so, why not?

 Gerrymandering not the cause of extremism

 Gerrymandering gets a bad rap due to the increasing amount of extremist members in Congress.
 This is because people automatically think that the shifting or redrawing of Congressional boundaries create a homogeneous district that will lead to blowouts for one party or the other.
 However, gerrymandering is not the culprit: geographical self-sorting is.
 A study examining America’s partisan divide found growing evidence of polarity among citizens across counties, states and regions.
 For example, there was an 8% increase in polarization between 2008 and 2012, irrespective of redistricting changes.
-In other words, Americans themselves are becoming more extreme in their political views, and are, therefore, voting in more extreme candidates.
+In other words, Americans themselves are becoming more extreme in their political views, and are, therefore, voting in more extreme candidates – including presidential candidates.
 Diversity within each party is sharply narrowing; the Pew Research Center identified a widening gap between Democrats and Republicans on a number of values, up by 21% from 1994.
 Gerrymandering may highlight America’s growing polarization and thus, its lack of an ideological middle, but it is certainly not the cause.

 Bottom line: Gerrymandering is far less of a threat to our political system than it’s made out to be, yet it still contributes to election bias and inaccurate voter representation.
 Do you think it is unfair to gerrymander, or are there other political issues America should focus on?